 "And at the end of the day, I stopped by the side of the road pausing time, taking in the spectacle of loneliness in all its sun setting beauty.
 Sounds of coyotes fill the distance between the past and now.
 The land made love to my heart again and again, until I began to cry, and at that moment I realized how great it was to be alive."
 "The New Day" (author unknown.)

 "In the brightest of moonbeams, in the rustling of the trees, in the blooming of flowers, in the sweetest kind of dreams, her love lives on in the most beautiful places you can imagine."
-Grace
+Dedicated to Grace.

 The LAKOTA FOUR DIRECTIONS -